-In addition to NEO, the Company now requires that certain classifications within the GC Gas Department attend other training prior to reporting to their initial work assignment and location.
-These employees will report to their starting work location after attending NEO and other required new hire training, and the applicable provisions of Section 301.9 shall apply.
+In addition to NEO, the Company now requires that certain classifications within Title 300 General Construction attend other training prior to reporting to their initial work assignment and location.
+These employees will report to their starting work location after attending NEO and other required new hire training.
+When attending NEO or other required training the applicable provisions of Section 301.9 shall apply.